10 Free GIS Data Sources

 We can ensure that all are from authoritative sources.
 Let’s get started.

-2. Natural Earth Data
+Natural Earth Data

-The best part is Natural Earth Data is in public domain.
+The best part is Natural Earth Data is in the public domain.
 So this means that you have the right to use, modify, and disseminate the data in any manner.

-Here’s more details for Natural Earth data.
+Here are more details for Natural Earth data.
 From a cartography standpoint, it’s a no-brainer.
 Download Natural Earth Data now.

-3. USGS Earth Explorer
+USGS Earth Explorer

 For satellite and aerial imagery, the USGS Earth Explorer is one of the largest free sources of data.
 The best part?
 You can download data outside of the United States too.

-A friendly user-interface makes accessing remote sensing data simple.
+A friendly user interface makes accessing remote sensing data simple.
 In fact, it even has a bulk download application if you need to download more than one data set.

 Registration is free.
 If you’re looking for other satellite data providers, check our list of 15 free satellite imagery sources.

-4. OpenStreetMap
+3. OpenStreetMap

 GIS users are harnessing the power of OpenStreetMap (OSM) as a means to crowdsourced data.
 The result of crowd-sourcing is highly detailed data.
 But I say detailed with cautious optimism.